A very nice park, very central, located between the Louvre and the Place de la Concorde

 A very nice park for older children

-• Adults will enjoy walking through its French-style alleys
+• Adults will enjoy walking around the its French-style alleys

-• The Tuileries is also an open-air sculpture museum since it is possible to admire there, in addition to the famous Kiss of Rodin and the statues of Maillol, works of Louise Bourgeois, Giacometti, Henry Moore and Jean Dubuffet...
+• The Tuileries is also an open-air sculpture museum since it is possible to admire, in addition to the famous Baiser by Rodin and statues by Maillol, works by Louise Bourgeois, Giacometti, Henry Moore and Jean Dubuffet...

 Restaurants and refreshment stands

-• 3 restaurants are installed in the Tuileries garden: La Terrasse de Pomone (open all year round according to the opening hours of the Jardin des Tuileries) - Café des Marronniers (open Monday to Sunday from 7am to 9pm) - Restaurant Le Médicis (Lunch 10:30am-5pm and Dinner 5pm-7pm)
+• 3 restaurants are installed in the Tuileries garden: La Terrasse de Pomone (open all year round according to the opening hours of the Jardin des Tuileries) - Café des Marronniers (open Monday to Sunday from 7am to 9pm) - Restaurant Le Médicis (Lunch 10.30am to 5pm and Dinner 5pm to 7pm)

-• Refreshment stands complete the offer and right next to it are Angelina and Ladurée, 2 famous tea rooms where to get cakes to eat on the spot or to take away to eat in the Tuileries
+• Refreshment stands complete the offer and right next to it you will find Angelina and The duration, 2 famous tea rooms where to get cakes to eat on the spot or to take away to eat in the Tuileries

 Practical information